DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/06-Security & Compliance/Reference Pictures/azure & fabric security.md

 Detects anomalous behavior in AI models and workloads.
 Provides real-time monitoring for OpenAI & ML models.

-✅ Defender for Key Vault
+✅ Defender for Key Vault:

     Prevents unauthorized access to secrets, certificates, and keys.

 # 🎯 Step 3: Check Your Security Posture Score